 Bottom line

-Synbiotic gummies are absolutely doable-but the winners treat them like engineered systems.
-When moisture behavior, processing conditions, and packaging are aligned, you get a product that stays consistent, runs smoothly, and holds up on the shelf.
-When they aren’t, even a great-tasting formula can struggle in the real world.
+Synbiotic gummies are doable—but the winners treat them like engineered systems.
+When moisture behavior, processing conditions, and packaging align, you get a product that stays consistent, runs smoothly, and holds up on the shelf.
+When they don't, even a great-tasting formula struggles in the real world.